Skip to main content

 2 mentions Positive Neutral Negative

-• “Sadly for me there also have been a couple of performance issues which can be quite lethal in a bullet hell game, though in a scene-based game like this it is not as tragic as you can mostly just restart to get back on track.”
+• “Sadly for me there have also been a couple of performance issues which can be quite lethal in a bullet hell game; though in a scene-based game like this, it is not as tragic since you can mostly just restart to get back on track.”

 • story